How can I start to think in Spanish and stop translating word-for-word in my head? – Real Fast Spanish Subscriber

 If so, fantastic, you can move onto another concept.

-It may be true that you don’t have a deeply internalised understanding of what the Spanish sentence means in English.
+It may be true that you don’t have a deeply internalized understanding of what the Spanish sentence means in English.

 But, if you can use it, and a Spanish native understands it.
 The process of letting go has done its job.